juliesuarez/AI-for-Early-Childhood-Learning/README.md

     python app.py
     ```
     The application will be available at `http://127.0.0.1:5000`.

+5. Deploy on Render
+# Go to render.com and sign up with your GitHub account.
+On your dashboard, click New + and select Web Service.
+Connect the GitHub repository you just created (parentpal-ai).
+Fill out the deployment settings:
+Name: parentpal-ai (or any name you like).
+Region: Choose one (e.g., Frankfurt).
+Runtime: Python 3.
+Build Command: pip install -r requirements.txt.
+(Render usually auto-detects this).
+Start Command: This is important!
+Use the Gunicorn command: gunicorn app:app.
+Scroll down to Environment Variables.
+Click Add Environment Variable.
+For the key, enter GEMINI_API_KEY.
+For the value, paste your actual API key.
+Click Create Web Service.
+# Once it's done, you'll have a public URL for your live project

 # Prompt Used: Education: Provides AI-guided learning modules for parents on early childhood education
 # AI Used: Gemini